 Everything China Is Doing to Juice Its Flagging Economy

-(Bloomberg) -- China has made a number of pledges recently to revive the economy’s recovery and improve the business environment as concerns about the growth outlook continue to mount.
+(Bloomberg) -- China is stepping up its efforts to revive the economy’s recovery and improve the business environment as concerns about the growth outlook continue to mount.

 Most Read from Bloomberg

+In recent weeks, the central bank made its biggest interest rate cut in three years, regulators reduced the stamp duty on stocks transactions for the first time since 2008, and banks are poised to lower interest rates on existing mortgages.

-A flurry of statements from the government and Communist Party since July have largely focused on boosting the stock market, encouraging more spending on consumer goods and cars, and coaxing private companies to expand investment.
+The moves follow a flurry of statements from the government and Communist Party since July pledging to help private businesses access funding, coaxing them to invest more and encouraging additional spending on consumer goods and cars.

+It’s unclear, though, whether the measures will help boost business and consumer sentiment, which remains subdued after years of Covid restrictions, a property market slump, falling global demand and rising unemployment.

 Here’s a snapshot of the recent measures announced: